Transverse Momentum and Transverse Momentum Distributions in the MIT Bag Model

-of the valence $u$ and $d$ quarks, calculated for a bag radius of 0.8 fm and the singlet - triplet recoil masses split by 100 MeV.
+In figure 2 we plot the quark orbital angular momentum density, $l^{3}_{q}(x)$ of the valence $u$ and $d$ quarks, calculated for a bag radius of 0.8 fm and the singlet - triplet recoil masses split by 100 MeV.
 In contrast to the usual parton distributions, $l^{3}_{u,d}(x)$ are flat over the region $0 \leq x < 0.4$ and decrease in magnitude slowly at large $x$, indicating that quark orbital angular momentum in the bag model is carried over a wide kinematic range, whereas at the bag model scale the spin dependent parton distributions are usually peaked in the valence region around $x = 0.2 - 0.3$ and quickly become small at large $x$.
 This behaviour arises because the orbital angular momentum only comes from the lower component of the relativistic quark wavefunction in equation (\ref{eq:bwf}), which is small at low momentum and increases to a maximum around $\kappa = 2.54$, whereas the upper component decreases over this range of momenta.
-We find the valence quark orbital angular momenta are $L^{3}_{u} = 0.054$ and $L^{3}_{d} = -0.012$, giving a total valence contribution of 0.066.
-This is in reasonable agreement with the estimate of Myhrer and Thomas \cite{MT88, MT08} that orbital angular momentum reduces the total quark spin by about one third.
+We find the valence quark orbital angular momenta are $L^{3}_{u} = +0.0211$ and $L^{3}_{d} = -0.0043$, giving a total valence contribution of 0.016.
+This small orbital angular momentum may appear to contradict the picture of Myhrer and Thomas \cite{MT88, MT08, MT10}, where the one-gluon exchange corrections to spin dependent quantities are dominated by diagrams involving the excitation of a $p$-wave antiquark, and results in a large fraction of the proton spin being carried by orbital angular momentum.
+However, our calculation is for valence quarks, whereas the Myhrer and Thomas result is for the sum of quarks and antiquarks, with the antiquark diagrams giving the largest contribution.
+Extending our calculations to explicitly include antiquark contributions would give further insight into the role of orbital angular momentum in the make up of the proton spin.
 We note that $L^{3}$ is not gauge invariant, so this calculation is only applicable in the MIT bag model.
-However, the combination of orbital angular momentum and gluon spin $L^{3} + \Delta G$ is gauge invariant, and in the model $\Delta G = 0$, so this calculation does give us insight into the portion of the proton's spin that is not carried as quark spin.
+However, the combination of orbital angular momentum and gluon spin $L^{3} + \Delta G$ is gauge invariant, and in the model $\Delta G = 0$, so this calculation does give us some insight into the portion of the proton's spin that is not carried by quarks.

 The $x$-dependent moments of transverse momentum for a given TMD are given by \bea \langle k_{T}^{(1,2)} \rangle(x) = \frac{\int d^{2} \mathbf{k}_T\; |\mathbf{k}_{T}|^{(1,2)} \phi(x, k_T)}{\int d^{2} \mathbf{k}_T\; \phi(x, k_T)}. \eea